Alan Stretton: Military career

 Stretton served in the army from 1940 to 1978.
 In the Second World War he served as a platoon commander in the 2/9th Battalion.

 In the Korean War he served in the 1st Battalion, Royal Australian Regiment from 1954 to 1955.
 He was appointed a Member of the Order of the British Empire on 13 December 1955.
 In Malaya he served as the commanding officer of the 2nd Battalion, Royal Australian Regiment (1961–63).
 On 12 June 1965 he was appointed an Officer of the Order of the British Empire.
 He served three tours during the Vietnam War, in 1962, 1966 and 1967.
-He was Director of administrative planning at headquarters (1966–69), and from 1969 to 1970 he was chief of staff of the Australian forces.
-On 8 January 1971 was advanced to Commander of the Order of the British Empire for his service in Vietnam.
+He was Director of administrative planning at headquarters (1966–69), and from 1969 to 1970 was chief of staff of the Australian forces.
+On 8 January 1971 he was advanced to Commander of the Order of the British Empire for his service in Vietnam.
 In 1970 the South Vietnamese government awarded him the Distinguished Service Order and in 1973 the US awarded him the Bronze Star Medal.

 During his time in Malaya and Vietnam, without attending a lecture, he studied by correspondence from the jungle and graduated with a Bachelor of Laws from the University of Queensland in 1966.
 He was admitted as a barrister in the New South Wales and High Courts in 1969.

-Stretton was promoted brigadier in 1971 and from 1972 to 1974 was deputy director (military) of the Joint Intelligence Organisation and member of the National Intelligence Committee.
+Stretton was promoted to brigadier in 1971 and from 1972 to 1974 was deputy director (military) of the Joint Intelligence Organisation and member of the National Intelligence Committee.